w0jnar/Compartmentalize/README.md

         -In a similar vein, moving iframes, causes issues, so directly dragging the Youtube iframe after it has been initialized will cause issues.
-Moving other modules, and it moving because of them is fine.
+Moving other modules, and it moving because of them, is fine.